PayID: Origins & Benefits

 3. PayID

-The above information is prepared by Monoova Payments Pty Limited (ABN 38 126 015 227) trading as Monoova (Monoova or We).
-Monoova is the authorised representative of Monoova Global Payments Pty Ltd ABN 77 106 249 852; AFSL No. 421414 (formerly known as Moneytech Limited), being the issuer of the Combined Financial Services Guide & Product Disclosure Statement Non-Cash Payment Products and Services (FSG/PDS).
-Copies of the FSG/PDS and the ancillary agreements and documents referred to therein are available by contacting Monoova at support@monoova.com.
-The above is factual information and given in summary form, and does not purport to be complete.
-Information does not take into account of your particular investment objectives, financial situation or needs.
+Disclaimer: Monoova Payments Pty Limited (ACN 126 015 227 | AR No. 428863) trading as Monoova (Monoova) is the authorised representative of Monoova Global Payments Pty Ltd (ACN 106 249 852 | AFSL 421414) (Monoova Global), being the issuer of the Combined Financial Services Guide & Product Disclosure Statement Non-Cash Payment Products and Services (FSG/PDS).
+Copies of the FSG/PDS and the terms and conditions of the products and services offered by Monoova and Monoova Global (disclosure documents and terms) are available by contacting Monoova at support@monoova.com.
+You should consider the relevant disclosure documents and terms before deciding whether to acquire, or continue to hold, the product or service.
+The information provided on this website is factual information, is given in summary form, and does not purport to be complete.
+The information set out does not take into account your particular investment objectives, financial situation or needs.
 Before acting on any information, you should consider the appropriateness of the information having regard to these matters, and in particular, you should seek independent legal, financial and tax advice.
-To the extent that the information contained above is sourced from third parties or provides link to third party websites, Monoova takes no responsibility for the accuracy, currency, reliability and correctness of any information included in the material provided by third parties nor for the accuracy, currency, reliability and correctness of links or references to information sources (including internet sites) operated by third parties.
-Information current as at 9 February 2023. [c] Mononoova.
+To the extent that the communication/document contains information sourced from third parties, statements made by third parties or provides link to third party websites, Monoova takes no responsibility for the accuracy, currency, reliability and correctness of any information included in the material provided by or statements made by third parties nor for the accuracy, currency, reliability and correctness of links or references to information sources (including internet sites) operated by third parties.

-Related articles
+Related Articles